-The Defaults folder serves the purpose of storing all defaults for Tracks, Devices, Effects, Slicing to MIDI and more: this will be the default settings each time you will load the corresponding device or use the corresponding feature.
+The Defaults folder stores all your preferred defaults for Tracks, Devices, Effects, Slicing to MIDI and more: this will be the default setting each time you will load a device or feature.

-The grooves folder is the place to store your own Grooves, which change the "rhythmic feel" of warped Audio Clips or MIDI Clips.
+The grooves folder is where your own Grooves are stored, which change the rhythmic feel of warped Audio Clips or MIDI Clips.

 You can extract a groove from a warped audio file based on the detected transients by right clicking on the sample waveform and choosing "Extract Groove" from the context menu.
 You can do the same on a MIDI Clip, by right clicking anywhere in the MIDI Note Editor, in order to extract the Groove information from a MIDI recording.

-After having extracted a groove, this will appear in the Groove Pool of the loaded Live Set.
+After a groove is extracted, this will appear in the Groove Pool of the Live Set.

-The Presets folder is the place where all your Instruments, MIDI and Audio Effects Presets are stored by default when saving a Preset.
+The Presets folder is the place where all your Instrument, Max for Live, MIDI and Audio Effect Presets are stored when you save a custom preset.